haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/install/verify.md

 <h2 id="instgde-verify-front">验证网店 (no sample data)</h2>

-Go to the storefront in a web browser.
-For example, if your Magento installation base URL is `http://www.example.com`, enter it in your browser's address or location bar.
+Go to the storefront in a web browser. 例如， if your Magento installation base URL is `http://www.example.com`, enter it in your browser's address or location bar.

 The following figure shows a sample storefront page.
 If it displays as follows, your installation was a success!